astrivant/polyad/docs/proposals/copolyad-language.md

 This request describes the desired result without naming normalization, enrichment or indexing stages. `constraints` are hard admission conditions.
-`objectives` are measured acceptance criteria, not quantities the planner may weaken to obtain a cheaper plan. `preferences` rank otherwise eligible plans;
-their list order defines priority.
+`objectives` are fixed, measured acceptance criteria. `preferences` rank plans that satisfy the constraints and objectives; their list order defines priority.

 `coverage: EveryAcceptedItem` requires each accepted input to have a correlated result or an explicit failure, which counts against outcome acceptance.